Zelda-Universe/Tingle/docs/Development.md

   - Common Commands:
     - Create a new migration:
-      - `rake db:new_migration name=(read -P 'Migration Proper Name: ' | tr -d ' ')`
-        - Change name subshell to read `read | tr ' ' '_'` on Windows to prevent carriage return characters causing problems.
+      - `dev/db/createMigration.fish`
-      - Then edit content with your features' details.
+      - Then edit the content of that new file with the intended new database changes' details.
     - To apply your newest migration:
       - `rake db:migrate`
     - To migrate to a specific version (for example to rollback)